atreyasha/dotfiles/docs/develop.md

     2.  update script for `emacs`, `vim` and `pip` packages

+        1.  `vim` and `pip` can be done easily via git submodules and `pip` CLI

+        2.  `emacs` would require submodules update and spacemacs package updates as well

     3.  perhaps re-run `make install.monix` to check for conflicts, or `--adopt` them if required